iTwin/itwinjs-core/core/geometry/internaldocs/Graph.md

 We continue this process to traverse all the faces.
 Note that if we retrieve a node from the front of queue which is already visited, we just skip that node and retrieve the next node from the front of queue.

-Below is the graph image with faces numbered by red color (the exterior face is 16).
-Clearly this graph does not generate the  bullseye pattern:
+Below is the graph image with faces numbered by red color in the order in which they are visited (the exterior face is 16).
+Note the different traversal compared to stack:
 ![>](./figs/Graph/graphQueueNoLimit.png)

 **With Limit (Queue)**<br>